martinoywa/perfect-password/README.md

 that the new passwords are unique everytime.

 Coming up with a new password that's unique is not easy, hence why most people always gravitate towards reusing them.
-Perfec Password  is a stand alone and minimalistic utility that can help users deal with this, by simply asking the user how long they want their passwords to be, and how many passwords a user wants to generate.
+Perfect Password  is a stand alone and minimalistic utility that can help users deal with this, by simply asking the user how long they want their passwords to be, and how many passwords a user wants to generate.